Washington Press Club Foundation is looking forward to the 76th Annual Congressional Dinner

 Thank you to our 2019 Sponsors: A4Airlines, Toyota, The Hill, CQ Roll Call, Washington Examiner, Ford Motor Company, National Retail Federation, National Beer Wholesalers Association, Twitter

 The Annual Congressional Dinner, which brings together Washington's media and political worlds for a memorable evening each winter, supports this and other Foundation programs.
 Our sponsors who support the Internship Partnership as well as other WPCF initiatives are recognized at this dinner.
 Click here to become a sponsor at the next dinner and support the work of the Foundation.

-For the 2013 internship season the grants will be again be $6,000 for a 10 week internship with no matching funds required from the internship partner.
-News organizations interested in applying for the 2013 WPCF Internship Partnership Program should contact the WPCF offices at 202-393-0613 or by email.
+For the 2020 internship season the grants will again be $6,000 for a 10 week internship with no matching funds required from the internship partner.
+News organizations interested in applying for the 2015 WPCF Internship Partnership Program should contact the WPCF offices at 202-393-0613 or by email.
 Read more at Internship News

 The Foundation was established by the former Women's National Press Club which was founded in the early 1900's to ensure that women had a voice in the press.
 Today, the Foundation continues the work of these pioneers by sponsoring programs and events that encourage equality and diversity in the newsroom.
 One current program, the WPCF Internship Partnership, provides funds so area newsrooms can pay student interns while they gain valuable experience covering Congress.